qweluke/react-ts-userslist-example/fe/README.md

 ## this left todo:

-- move component state to the redux/localstorage instead of keeping it in the Route state
+- move table component state to the redux/localstorage instead of keeping it in the Route state
-- add missing TS Types / replace `any` types with valid ones